Maverick (Kizz Daniel album): Singles

 The lead single "Flex," was released on 26 February 2021 and was produced by DJ Coublon.
 The second single, "Buga," features Tekno and was produced by Blaisebeatz, Yung Willis and Reward Beatz.
 Kizz Daniel announced the release of "Buga" on Instagram on the day of 4 May 2022, offering a ₦1,000,000 prize for the best Buga video content, with fans serving as the judges.
 He encouraged followers to participate and provided the link to the song in his bio.
 The third single "Cough (Odo)" was released on 14 October 2022, and was the lead single off the Empire Distribution compilation album, Where We Come From, Vol. 01 (2022).
 The song was produced by Blaisebeatz with uncredited production from Philkeyz.

-The fourth single off Maverick, "RTID (Rich Till I Die)" was released on 6 January 2023, with production from Reward Beatz and Blaisebeatz, and a video directed by TG Omori that reached over 1.7 million views in the span of three days.
+"RTID (Rich Till I Die)" was released on 6 January 2023, as the fourth single from Maverick.
+Produced by Reward Beatz and Blaisebeatz, its video, directed by TG Omori, reached over 1.7 million views in the span of three days.
 The Reward Beatz-produced fifth single off Maverick, "Shu-Peru," was released on 12 May 2023, and was mixed and mastered by Jaycen Joshua.
 The sixth single is the remix of the third single, "Cough (Odo)," and was remixed with Becky G on 21 July 2023.
 The seventh single off the album "My G" was released on 9 October 2023 with a TG Omori-directed music video.